egonw/SARS-CoV-2-Queries/literature.i.md

 <sparql>litSARSCoV2</sparql>

-This gives these 10 papers:
+This gives these 10 papers (remove the `LIMIT 10` from the query to get all):

 <out>litSARSCoV2</out>